jeevanjoseph/oci-notes/IAM.md

     * database-family - DB systems, db nodes, db homes
     * virtual-network-family - VCN, Subnets, Seclists etc,
     * object-family - Buckets, Objects
-    * volume-family - Volumes, volume attachments, volume backupss
+    * volume-family - Volumes, volume attachments, volume backups
-    *
+* Location
+  * Identifies the scope of the policy.
+This restricts the privileges granted to the location.
+    * Tenancy - actually the root compartment.
+      * Widest access, since polices in a compartment are inherited by the child compartment.
+    * Compartment - restricted to a specific compartment
+    * * Instead on specifing a compartment name, you can also specify the OCID, by prefixing the keywork `id`
+      * `Allow id` <*ocid*>  `to` *verb* *resource type* `in id` <*OCID of compartment*>  `where` *condition*